 Now comes the fun part!
 Demonstrate how your kids can re-arrange the materials and put the candles and muffin cups however they like.

-As they scoop and pour the rice into the muffin cups they’ll also be practicing those fine motor skills we talked about earlier.
+Scooping and pouring the the rice into the muffin cups with the measuring cups will help your kids practice those fine motor skills we talked about earlier.

 Don’t get discouraged if your kids just want to play with the rice without counting the candles, they’ll still be getting lots of important fine motor and math practice by scooping, pouring, and transferring rice.